open-contracting/standard/standard/docs/en/implementation/serialization.md

 Most programming languages provide tools for output data as JSON.

-The [OCDS Mapper](https://github.com/open-contracting/mapper) tool can convert from flat CSV files to structured OCDS data based on a mapping template.

 [A range of tools](http://json-schema.org/implementations.html) are available for working with [JSON-Schema](http://json-schema.org/), including validation and form generation tools.

 ### Consuming JSON